 There are no exchange control restrictions on payments of dividends on our common stock or on the conduct of our operations either in Hong Kong, where our principal executive offices are located, or the British Virgin Islands, where we are incorporated.
 Other jurisdictions in which we conduct operations may have various exchange controls.
 Taxation and repatriation of profits regarding our China operations are regulated by Chinese laws and regulations.
 With respect to our PRC subsidiaries, with the exception of a requirement that approximately 10% of profits be reserved for future developments and staff welfare, there are no restrictions on the payment of dividends and the removal of dividends from China once all taxes are paid and assessed and losses, if any, from previous years have been made good.
 To date, these controls have not had, and are not expected to have, a material impact on our financial results.
-There are no material British Virgin Islands laws that impose foreign exchange controls on us or that affect the payment of dividends, interest or other payments to holders of our securities who are not residents of the British Virgin Islands.
+There are no material British Virgin Islands have the payment of dividends, interest or other payments to holders of our securities who are not residents of the British Virgin Islands.
 British Virgin Islands law and our Memorandum and Articles of Association impose no limitations on the right of nonresident or foreign owners to hold or vote our securities.